What are Articles and Stories and how do I assign them to my students?

 - When ready, select Assign in the upper-middle part of the page.
 Here you need to make a few selections before the assignment is finalized.

-Select Assignment Type—Select the tasks you would like to assign: just reading and questions, reading + vocabulary practice, writing
+Select Assignment Type—Select the tasks you would like to assign: just reading and questions or writing.

 Select Grade Level and Select Course—Freckle will default to assigning a student's adaptive level, but you may chose a specific level to assign to students.
 You will also want to choose the class that contains the students to whom you want to make an assignment.